realitytracing/Reality-Tracing-WIP/part-1-heart-and-gist.md

 - Meaning to be recognized as a stabilizing resource

 This does not require equations or reductionism.
 It requires **discipline**: keeping models in contact with lived constraint and observed failure.

+Earlier modes of reasoning often isolated a single subset of experience—emotion, ideology, economics, morality, power—and treated it as the primary cause of systemic failure.
+This approach produced clarity at the cost of accuracy.
+The framework presented here adopts the opposite stance: assume incompleteness first.
+Models are treated as provisional tools rather than total explanations.
+Reality tracing prioritizes contact with constraint over narrative closure, using probabilistic reasoning to track trends, pressures, and failures.
+When a model fails, the task is not to defend it, but to analyze which variables were missing, misweighted, or mislocated—whether newly discoverable or already known.

 ---